 + collaboration: because no one institution or individual can solve these problems alone

 The Center for Financial Inclusion is thrilled to announce new Financial Inclusion Week + partnerships across Africa, Asia and Latin America.
-In Asia, we are partnering with Kaihatsu Management Company and Pakistan Microfinance Network .
+In Asia, we are partnering with Kaihatsu Management Consulting and Pakistan Microfinance Network .
 Our partners in Africa include African Financial Agent, Alliance of Digital Finance Associations, Amarante Consulting, Busara, and Jumo.
 In Latin America, our partners include AAvance, ANIF Colombia, and Superintendencia de Bancos de la República Dominicana.

 Together, our regional partners will: